Numerical simulation of type II primordial black hole formation: Initial data setting

 where $\mu$ is the amplitude of the fluctuation and $W(r)$ is a window function~\cite{Yoo_2019} introduced to eliminate the tail of the Gaussian function and impose $\zeta=0$ at the outer boundary of the numerical domain.\footnote{ The explicit functional form~\cite{Yoo_2019} is \begin{empheq}[left={W(r)=\empheqlbrace}]{align} 1 \quad &\text{for}\quad 0 \leq r \leq r_\text{w}, \notag\\ 1 - \frac{\qty((r_\text{w}-L)^6 - (L-r)^6)^6}{(r_\text{w} - L)^{36}} \quad&\text{for}\quad r_\text{w} \leq r \leq L, \\ 0 \quad&\text{for}\quad L \leq r \notag, \end{empheq} where $r_{\rm w}$ is set to $0.8L$. }

 Figure \ref{fig:InitialGaussianProfile} shows the functional form of this profile (left) and the areal radius $R$ (right).
-By taking a sufficiently large amplitude of the fluctuation $\mu$, the areal radius $R(r)$ of the perturbed region becomes non-monotonic along the radial coordinate $r$, i.e., a pair of the local minimum and maximum points appears with $\partial_r R=0$ for $\mu\gtrsim 1.4$ as in Fig.~\ref{fig:InitialGaussianProfile}.
+By taking a sufficiently large amplitude of the fluctuation $\mu$, the areal radius $R(r)$ in the overdense region becomes non-monotonic along the radial coordinate $r$, i.e., a pair of the local minimum and maximum points appears with $\partial_r R=0$ for $\mu\gtrsim 1.4$ as in Fig.~\ref{fig:InitialGaussianProfile}.
 We call this structure the neck or throat structure, and KHW defined such fluctuations as type II and distinguished them from type I fluctuations, which have a monotonic areal radius \cite{PhysRevD.83.124025}.

-The feature of type II fluctuations can also be understood as two peaks\footnote{ It is shown in Ref.~\cite{escriva2023formation} that the appearance of fluctuations of type II naturally appears via a specific single-field inflation model with a bump, but in this case, one of the peaks of $\mathcal{C}_{\rm SS}$ is hidden inside the bubble. }of the Shibata--Sasaki compaction function $\mathcal{C}_\text{SS}$ defined by
+The feature of type II fluctuations can also be understood as two peaks\footnote{ It is shown in Ref.~\cite{escriva2023formation} that the appearance of fluctuations of type II naturally appears via a specific single-field inflation model with a bump, but in this case, one of the peaks of $\mathcal{C}_{\rm SS}$ is hidden inside the bubble. }of the Shibata--Sasaki compaction function $\mathcal{C}_\text{SS}$ at super horizon scales, which is calculated as \cite{Harada:2015yda}